raghunathbhandari/python-basics/README.md

-#Python Programming Basics
+# Python Programming Basics

+A Brief example for:
+- Variable
+- Data Type
+- List
+- Array
+- Functions
+- Class
+-

-##Python Variables Example -1
+## Python Variables Example -1
 Python has no command for declaring a variable.A variable is created the moment you first assign a value to it.